 Crock Pot Pulled Pork is Easy and Versatile

-This easy Crock Pot Pulled Pork is a family favorite that is super simple to put together!
+This easy Crock Pot Pulled Pork is an easy family favorite!
 Let the Slow Cooker do all of the work, and then pile this pulled pork on crusty buns and top with some fresh homemade coleslaw for a dish everyone raves over!
-You can even use it for tacos.
 This slow cooker pulled pork is perfect for Sunday supper, tailgating or even for parties (on slider buns) or piled on top of baked sweet potatoes!

 How to Make Pulled Pork in the Crock Pot